plot

 Combined color for line and marks.
 See also the parameters plot.stroke and

-plot.mark-fill which take precedence over color, if set.
+plot.mark-fill which take precedence over color, if they are set.

 stroke : auto | stroke default: auto